March 13, 2026

 While many symptoms of spinal stenosis develop gradually, some are red flags that require immediate medical attention.
 If you experience a sudden loss of bladder or bowel control, this is considered a medical emergency.
 This symptom, known as cauda equina syndrome, indicates severe compression of the nerves at the base of the spinal cord.
 Similarly, if you notice a sudden onset of significant weakness, numbness, or severe, radiating pain in your arms or legs, it's crucial to get medical help right away.
 Don't wait to see if these symptoms improve on their own.

-How We Diagnose Spinal Narrowing in the Neck
+How Is Spinal Narrowing in the Neck Diagnosed?

 Figuring out exactly what’s causing your neck pain and other symptoms is the first step toward finding relief.
 A proper diagnosis isn't a single event but a careful process of putting pieces together.
 It involves listening to your story, performing a hands-on examination, and sometimes, using advanced imaging to see what’s happening inside your cervical spine.
 At Ascend Functional Health, we use a comprehensive approach to get a complete picture of your health.
 This allows us to move beyond just managing symptoms and create a personalized plan that addresses the root cause of the problem.
 By understanding the specifics of your condition, we can guide you toward the most effective treatments, whether they involve physical medicine, regenerative therapies, or a combination of holistic strategies.